Matterhorn

 8. Weather Considerations: Be aware of the weather conditions, especially if you plan to ascend the Matterhorn or explore the surrounding areas.
 Weather in the mountains can change rapidly, and it’s essential to be prepared.

-What are Matterhorn's must-visit attractions or landmarks?
+What is Matterhorn’s must-visit attractions or landmarks?

 The Matterhorn itself is the primary attraction, and its iconic pyramid shape makes it a stunning natural landmark visible from various vantage points.
 However, the surrounding region offers several must-visit attractions and landmarks for visitors: